Manchester is one of those cities where Jewish life feels less like a minority trace and more like a whole local system.

 The Manchester Jewish Museum's own language is useful here.
 It presents itself as a place that connects Jewish stories to the wider world and treats the synagogue, collection, kitchen, and gallery as ways to tell stories about migration, identity, and community.
 That approach fits Manchester especially well because the city's Jewish life has always been public in more than one register.
 There is the domestic and religious register, yes.
 But there is also the civic register: the part built through representation, coalition work, schools, and communal coordination.

 The council makes that second register explicit.
-Its description of interfaith work and government engagement shows that Manchester Jewry is not only preserving itself inwardly.
-It is also managing its relationship with the surrounding city and region.
+Its description of interfaith work and government engagement shows that Manchester Jewry preserves itself inwardly while managing its relationship with the surrounding city and region.

-That is a sign of maturity, not insularity.
+That is a sign of maturity rather than insularity.

 Why Manchester still matters